British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 I have created the best up-to-date British speller.
 It encompasses several fields of knowledge, from simple to complex words.

-Furthermore, suitable as a basis for Commonwealth and European English.
+Furthermore, it is suitable as a basis for Commonwealth and European English.

 It doesn't matter your race, religion, gender, age or academic background, everyone should have access to all words equally free.